tytydraco/KTweak/README.md

 ### vm.dirty_writeback_centisecs: 500 (5s) --> 0 (10s)
 Do background writeback via flusher threads less often to reduce occasional overhead.

-### vm.oom_dump_tasks: 1 --> 0
-Do not dump debug information when (or if) we run out of memory.
-If we have a lot of tasks running, and are OOMing often, then this overhead can add up.

 ### vm.page-cluster: 3 --> 0
 Disable reading additional pages from the swap device (in most cases, ZRAM).
 This is the same philosophy as disabling readahead.